Bhandara district: Etymology

+The name Bhandara is a corruption of Bhanara.
+A reference to this name is found in an inscription of 1100 A.D. traced at Ratanpur.

 History

 In the seventh century, the district was included in the territories of the Haihaya yadav kings of Chhattisgarh, whose kingdom was known as Maha Kosala.
 The name of the district is derived from 'Bhannara', the name by which it is mentioned in a stone inscription at Ratanpur, which confirms that the name dates back to at least the 11th century.
 The Bhandara is also known as Bhandakdesh and in mythological stories it is known as the king of this kingdom bring Ganga river in this region as Vainganga.
 Bhandara is also Formerly a part of the territories of the Haihaya Rajput kings of Chhattisgarh, Bhandara was taken over by the Panwar Rajputs in the 12th century, followed by the Gond chiefs.

 By the 17th century, the district was made a part of Berar by Peshwas, who had invaded the region during the period.
 In 1699, the region came under the control of Parasoji Bhonsle along with the territories of Vidarbha and Berar.
 Raghoji Bhonsle of Vidarbha became the leader in 1743, and was succeeded by his son Janoji after his death in 1755.
 The feudal dynasty of Lanji governed the region from 1818 to 1830, and formed the Bhandara district in 1821.

 Peshwas were ousted by Nizams during the 1850s, who ceded Berar to the British East India Company in 1903.
 With the re-organisation of states in 1956, Bhandara was transferred to Bombay Province from the state of Madhya Pradesh.
 After the formation of Maharashtra in 1960, Bhandara evolved as a district of the state.
 The erstwhile Bhandara district was bifurcated on 1 May 1999, and a new district, Gondia, was formed.
 Thus, Gondia and Bhandara came into existence.